Photinus carolinus: Habitat

+In the southern part of its range, P. carolinus is usually found in hardwood forests that are 65 years old or older, in mountain river valleys at elevations from 1400-6000 ft.
+In Pennsylvania and New York, the species is found at lower elevations, 1000-2000 ft.

+Range

-One of its small population ranges is Elkmont, Tennessee.
+P. carolinus is found in isolated pockets throughout the Appalachian Mountains, including in northern Georgia, Tennessee, South Carolina, North Carolina, Virginia, West Virginia, Pennsylvania, and New York.
+One of its small populations is in Elkmont, Tennessee.
 The species is also found elsewhere in the Smoky Mountains, usually at elevations near 2000 ft, and has been observed as far north as Pennsylvania.

 Tourist attraction

 Increasing numbers of people come each year to a trailhead near Elkmont to see them.
 Scientists use a degree day model to try to predict the onset of each year's peak display.

 Driving and parking near Great Smoky Mountains National Park are strictly regulated during the two-week P. carolinus mating season.
 Would-be visitors are required to park at the Sugarlands Visitor Center and wait for a trolley to take them to the viewing site.
 On weekends there may be a four-hour wait for transportation.

 The firefly display near Elkmont attracted more than a thousand visitors nightly in early June 2011.
 A biologist who has studied the fireflies expressed concern about increased crowds at the park, saying, "The bulk of people are respectful ...
 But the total number of people is obscene."